Features and Navigation

 Change View

-• Green means new/inserted, red means old/deleted
+- Green means new/inserted, red means old/deleted.

-• The change view shows you on a single page what changed in between two versions of your Excel file
+- The change view shows you on a single page what changed in between two versions of your Excel file.

-• Since it's often easier to make sense out of cell changes when you see them in the context of the whole sheet, you can click on See full sheet to see the changes in the Sheet Diff view
+Show Detailsfirst. - Since it's often easier to make sense out of cell changes when you see them in the context of the whole sheet, you can click on

-• You can activate the checkbox Show full files to see the entire text files, not just the area around the changes
+Show full filesto see the entire text files, not just the area around the changes. - You can change the view of the text files between

 Click on See full sheet to get to the Sheet Diff View.